cml-classroom/geog4-6300-lab-6-ATomcho/Lab-6_regression.md

     ## Multiple R-squared:  0.1048, Adjusted R-squared:  0.101
     ## F-statistic: 27.78 on 3 and 712 DF,  p-value: < 2.2e-16

-{For koalas, the r-squared is low at 0.11.
-There is a positive correlation between the three variables.
-Only population has a statiscally significant p-value.
-For emus, max temp and population had signifcant p-values. max temp had a negative correlation while the other two were positive.
-The r-squared value was 0.10.
-Both animal models did not have a high R-squared value.
-Both animals had a dependence on population but only emus had a statisically signifcant relationship with max temp. rain was not statistically significant for either animal. }
+{For koala model, the r-squared is 0.11, with an f-statistic of 29.28, and p-value\<0.0001 indicating a good overall fit.
+There is a positive correlation between the three variables (max temp = 7.5e-1, rainfall = 9.6e-5, population = 2.6e-3).
+Only population has a statiscally significant p-value (p\<0.0001).

+For emu model, the f-statistic 27.78 and p-value \<0.0001 indicate a good overall fit.
+Similar to koalas, the r-squared value was 0.10.
+Max temp and population had signifcant p-values (p\<0.001).
+Max temp had a negative correlation (-2.1) while the other two were positive (rainfall = 1.6e-6, population = 1.27e-4).

+Both animal models had similarly low R-squared values.
+Both animals had a dependence on population (higher effect on koalas) but only emus had a statisically signifcant relationship with max temp.
+Rainfall was not statistically significant for either animal. }

 library(knitr)